cokelaer/damona/README.rst

 Damona started as a small collections of singularity recipes to help installing third-party tools for `Sequana NGS pipelines <https://sequana.readthedocs.io>`_.

-Damona is now used to create environments where singularity images and their associated binaries can be installed altogether.
+Damona is now used in production to create reproducible environments where singularity images and their associated binaries are installed altogether.

 In a nutshell, Damona combines the logic of Conda environments with the reproducibility of singularity containers.
 We believe that it could be useful for other projects and therefore decided to release it as an independent tool.

+As of 30th Dec 2021, **Damona** contains 26 software, 38 releases, 105 binaries.

 Installation
 ============